KyleWilliford/bemore/README.md

 # Future Improvements and TODOs

-- Malware/phishing/etc. databases should be retrieved at server start, and periodically after that.
-This server currently loads files that were retrieved between October 24th 2017 and November 2nd 2017, or thereabouts.
+- The relevant databases should be retrieved at server start, and periodically after that.
+This server currently loads files that were retrieved between October 24th 2017 and November 2nd 2017, or thereabouts, so the data is not current.
-- Public app distribution
+- Manage public app distribution
 - Add slack permission scope (required for public distribution)
 - Enable HTTPS (required for public distribution)
 - Encrypt client secret (required for public distribution)
-- Review Slack app distrubution terms of service/developer guides
+- Review Slack app distrubution terms of service/developer guides (required for public distribution)
-- More features and stuff?
+- More content features and stuff?
+Interactivity?
+More slash commands that do different things?